 With an educational background in anthropology, Abby comes to Mindful following sales support work in the legal services industry.
 She loves to travel and learn new things—especially cultures and languages.
-She lives in Chicago and enjoys spending time with her two cats (despite their bad behavior).
+She lives in Atlanta and enjoys spending time with her two cats (despite their bad behavior).
 At work and at home, she likes to work with new technologies and discover how they can be better utilized.

 What Is Mindful?

 Mindful Communications is a Public Benefit Corporation.
 We are dedicated to sharing the gifts of mindfulness through content, training, courses, and directories—helping people enjoy better health, foster more caring relationships, and cultivate a more compassionate society.